-Having a number of ingenious features, the Astoba found a world-wide appeal, especially in experimental workshops, ships and other locations where, with limited room, one precision machine tool was called upon to perform several tasks (indeed, if you are an ambitious model or experimental engineer, and live in a city apartment, or have just a small basement workshop, this is the ideal machine).
-Unfortunately, as only around 1,273 of these expensive machines are believed to have been built - so the problem is usually finding one...
+Having a number of ingenious features, the Astoba found a worldwide appeal, especially in experimental workshops, ships and other locations where, with limited room, one precision machine tool was called upon to perform several tasks (indeed, if you are an ambitious model or experimental engineer, and live in a city apartment, or have just a small basement workshop, this is the ideal machine).
+Unfortunately, as only around 1,273 of these expensive machines are believed to have been built - the problem is finding and affording one...

 Available in two models, The "K" and "S", the former was a standard bed-length version (12.6" between centres) and the latter a long bed (16.5" between centres).
 When arranged as a screwcutting lathe, with the tailstock in place, the centre height was 4.3" but, because the headstock could be raised and lowered, it was immediately adaptable as a facing lathe to turn material up to 16.6" in diameter, a facility helped in no small part by the enormous length of the cross slide's travel.
 Helped by a large spring concealed within a tube beneath the bed, the machine could be moved from horizontal to vertical and back again with relative ease.
 Aided by various accessories (including power feed to the table) it could be converted quickly into a backgeared screwcutting centre lathe, facing lathe, horizontal borer, drill, horizontal miller, vertical miller, surface grinder or a slotter.
 Other accessories (although not always mentioned in the sales literature) included a heavy-duty drill (1-inch maximum capacity) a power hacksaw; circular and jig saws for use on wood and a flexible-drive take-off from the motor intended for coupling to toolpost-mounted, high-speed grinding and milling spindles.
 Supplied with new machines was a large wall chart showing how the fifteen basic set-ups could be arranged.
 A two-speed motor and drive system provided 16 speeds that gave an enormously useful and deep range from 75 to 4000 r.p.m. - the latter fast enough not only for turning tiny diameters in metal but also for serious wood turning and horizontal and cylindrical grinding.
 An optional backgear assembly reduced the lowest speed to 23 r.p.m., at which the screwcutting of large diameter bars and undertaking heavy facing work became well within the machine's capabilities.

-Running in precision taper roller bearings the spindle was fitted with the now hard-to-find and unusual P-Type 22 mm collets (with an internal rather than external thread) and a draw bar for retention.
-Although the height of the headstock could be varied, that of the tailstock was fixed at 110 mm (though a 100 mm raiser block was listed, and the writer has seen others, of different heights, obviously home made) and carried a No. 1 (optionally No. 2) Morse taper barrel.
+Running in self-adjusting, precision taper roller bearings, the spindle was fitted with the now hard-to-find and unusual P-Type 22 mm collets (with an internal rather than external thread, just like the Bridgeport R8 of a similar size) and a drawbar for retention.
+Although the height of the headstock could be varied, that of the tailstock was fixed at 110 mm (though a 100 mm raiser block was listed, and the writer has seen others, of different heights, obviously home-made) and carried a No. 1 (optionally No. 2) Morse taper barrel.

 Several useful T-slotted milling tables were offered, including a swivel right-angle type (on an adaptor base) and a fully compound swivelling type (as often found on Deckel FP1-type millers) that could be angled in any combination of movements left to right and forwards and backwards.